ShellShoccar-jpn/MQTTwrapper/README.md

                                             parameter.
 (0,1,2)
                                    retain : (boolean type) MQTT retain
                                             flag. (true/false)
+                                   payloadBytes :
+                                            (Uint8Array type) The
+                                            message body.
+It means
+                                            the same data as the first
+                                            argument but with a
+                                            different data type.
                                  Other properties are also visible,
                                  but you must not depend on them.
                                  They are only for debugging.